 Demystifying the Receivership Process

-In this fourth and final instalment of the Demystifying Insolvency series, we focus on the receivership process.
+In this fourth instalment of the Demystifying Insolvency series, we focus on the receivership process.

 A company goes into receivership when an independent and suitably qualified person (the receiver) is appointed by a secured creditor or the court and is tasked with taking control of some or all of the company’s assets in order to protect the interests of the appointing creditor.